Consent For Care

 Confidentiality: Your physician and LCA take your privacy and confidentiality very seriously.
 LCA complies with Federal and state laws regarding confidentiality of client information.
 Our Notice of Privacy Practices details how we use any information we collect, including for treatment, coordination of care, payment and other business operations.
 We will minimize the amount of information we share without your express consent, however there are certain circumstances in which we may disclose details of your care:

-- Your physician may share information about your assessment and treatment with other members of the clinical team at LCA in order to improve your experience and guarantee that we are providing you with the most effective care possible.
-You may let us know that you do not want your information shared in this way by contacting us in writing.
+- Your physician may share information about your assessment and treatment in an anonymized way with members of the clinical team at LCA in order to improve your experience and guarantee that we are providing you with the most effective care possible.
+You may let us know that you do not want your information shared in this way by speaking with your physician.

 - If there is suspected elder, dependent adult, or child abuse or neglect.